entitize/Fakeddit/README.md

 ### Usage

-If you want to download the entire image dataset, run the `image_downloader.py` script for `train`, `validate`, and `test` (3 times)
+`train.tsv`, `validate.tsv`, and `test.tsv` contain text and metadata for the training, validation, and public testing datasets respectively.

-`comments.tsv` consists of comments made by Reddit users on the submissions.
+`comments.tsv` consists of comments made by Reddit users on submissions in the entire released dataset.
 Use the `submission_id` column to identify which submission the comment is associated with.
 Note that one submission can have zero, one, or multiple comments.